Sir-Aguiar/DependencyInjection/README.md

 Well, you must be blind.
 Let me show you that this is not the same than before.

-Imagine you wanna create a post and send a notification to your users, you still can do it, and the implementation of this functionality hasn't changed a bit:
+Imagine you wanna create a post and send a notification to your users, you still can do it, and the implementation of this functionality hasn't changed a bit.
+Just look at my code implementation:

 ### Before